What is a service desk analyst?

 How to become a service desk analyst

-Specializations are important when it comes to service desk analysis.
+Specializations play a key role for service desk analysis.
 Here are a few service desk analyst specializations to consider with their required skills and certifications.

 1. Network support specialist